 This chest rig was an early piece of commercial nylon tactical gear produced by the Anite Co. in Pinole, California in the 1980’s – 1990’s period.
-Previous to this, Anite also sold a variety of survivalist gear and published a book about Medal of Honor recipients in the Vietnam War, advertised in Soldier of Fortune Magazine and similar periodicals:
+Prior to this, Anite also sold a variety of survivalist gear and published a book about Medal of Honor recipients in the Vietnam War, advertised in Soldier of Fortune Magazine and similar periodicals:

 Anite (links to owner’s company website) is still active today, albeit in crime scene forensic ballistics analysis (source: http://www.buzzfile.com/business/Center-Ballistics-Analysis-510-724-1003).

 Design is based on the Rhodesian chest rigs.
 Pouches intended to hold M14 type magazines.
-Tag is missing on this example (a similar example with tags can be seen here: https://www.instagram.com/p/Bou_-CPA5pt/?hl=en; the information pamphlet has the same picture as the ad above).
+Tag is missing on this example (a similar example with tags can be seen below and here: https://www.instagram.com/p/Bou_-CPA5pt/?hl=en; the information pamphlet has the same picture as the ad above).

 The stitching in some areas is misaligned.

 The Fastex QR-1 back buckle type (source: https://www.instagram.com/p/Bou_-CPA5pt/?hl=en) indicates this example was produced in the 1980’s.

 At the time this example came out, the ladderloc buckles were a new invention.

 The strap material feels very soft.
 The main body of the chest rig is made of something like the 400D pack cloth material used in ALICE packs and Niemoller vests likely to save weight.

 Mid-1980s era Publix matchbook found in back pocket.